-On 1 April 2022 all NHS Pension Scheme members joined the NHS 2015 Pension Scheme, we explain how the scheme works and the benefits it offers
+On 1 April 2022 all NHS Pension Scheme members joined the NHS 2015 Pension Scheme, we explain how the scheme works and the benefits it offers.

 The first day of April 2022 was a significant one for members of the NHS Pension Scheme.
 On this day, everyone moved to the reformed version of the NHS 2015 Pension Scheme.
 Pension rights earned in the 1995 and 2008 sections of the scheme are protected, with pension benefits usually worked out according to your final salary at the point of retirement or on your departure from the scheme.
-But from April onwards, your future pension rights will build up under the 2015 rules.
+But from April onwards, your future pension rights will build up under the NHS 2015 pension rules.

 It is therefore vital that you understand these rules.
 Importantly, the NHS 2015 Pension Scheme isn’t a final salary plan; rather it uses a “career average revalued earnings” (CARE) formula.
 It’s still a defined benefit scheme, providing a guaranteed level of pension benefits, but what you get depends on your earnings throughout your time in the scheme, rather than the last years before retirement.

-The CARE approach in practice with the NHS 2015 Pension Scheme
+The CARE approach in practice with the NHS 2015 Pension

 In a CARE scheme, the amount of pension you earn each year is determined by the “build-up rate”, usually shown as a fraction of your pensionable earnings.
 The build-up rate for the 2015 NHS Pension Scheme currently is 1/54th.
 In other words, each year of membership of the scheme nets you a pension worth 1/54th of your pensionable earnings that year.
 For example, if your pensionable earnings are £81,000 over the next year of the scheme, which runs from April until March, you’ll earn a pension of £1,500 for the year.